django-oscar/django-oscar-api/docs/source/topics/middleware.rst

 .. note::

-    Note that guessing the ``identifier`` of an authenticated or anonymous user and therefor hijacking the session, is nomore difficult then guessing the session id stored in a cookie for a web application.
+    Note that guessing the ``identifier`` of an authenticated or anonymous user and therefore hijacking the session, is no more difficult then guessing the session id stored in a cookie for a web application.

     Also note that the identifier, which is in the Session Identification URI, not